denten-courses/formal-methods-one/README.md

 term frequencies.

 - Chapter 4, "[Syntax][71]" from the *Linguistics for Students of Literature* (1980) by Traugott Elizabeth Closs and Mary Louise Pratt.
+- “[On Sentence-Length as a Statistical Characteristic of Style in Prose: With Application to Two Cases of Disputed Authorship][81],” by G. Udny Yule in *Biometrika* 30, no. 3/4 (1939): 363–90.

   [71]: https://courseworks2.columbia.edu/courses/183356/files?preview=18812007